Bought a way too big pumpkin and need to preserve the leftovers for later?

 - Transfer into freezer bags.
 Grab the cookie sheet, break apart any clumps that might have formed, and transfer the chunks into a freezer bag or container.
 Label it with a name and date if you want.

 - Freeze.
-Place the bags or containers in the fridge.
+Place the bags or containers in the freezer.

 Freezing pumpkins is as simple as that.
 The only downside is that it’s a two-step process, meaning you cannot do everything in one go, at least in most cases.